licarijd/data-structures-and-algorithms/2. Data Structures Intro/readme.txt

 address in memory right away.

-Programs usually store data in nearby memory addresses, since retrieving data from addresses that are closeby if faster.
+Programs usually store data in nearby memory addresses, since retrieving data from addresses that are closeby is faster.

 The CPU also has a Cache - a tiny memory storage mechanism that stores data which was used very recently.
 A common one is called a LRU Cache.